Heart Transplant Waiting List

 We also encourage your child, if able, to participate in the Cardiac Center's pre-transplant exercise program, led by Stephen Paridon, MD, director of the Exercise Physiology Laboratory.
 Appropriate exercise before transplantation can help speed recovery afterwards.

 Sometimes, children wait only a few days or weeks before receiving a donor organ.
 It may also take months or years on the waiting list before a suitable donor organ is available.
-During this time, your child will have close follow-up with his/her physician and the transplant team.
+During this time, your child will have close follow-up with their physician and the transplant team.
 Various support groups are also available to assist you during this waiting time.

 Availability of donors for heart transplantation is also affected by the size of the child needing the transplant.
 For instance, an adult donor heart cannot be transplanted into an infant because the infant's chest is simply too small to accommodate the large organ.
 Children must wait for an appropriately sized organ to become available.